ericmuckley/microscopy_analysis/README.md

 # Microscopy analysis

 This notebook and associated methods perform analysis of microscopy images in **.dm3** format.
+The notebook can be viewed at https://nbviewer.jupyter.org/github/ericmuckley/microscopy_analysis/blob/master/read_stack.ipynb

 ### Methods